Robust Large Margin Deep Neural Networks: Problem Statement

 \subsection{The Algorithmic Robustness Framework}

 In order to provide bounds to the GE for DNN classifiers we leverage the robustness framework \cite{Xu2012a}, which is described next.

 The algorithmic robustness framework provides bounds for the GE based on the robustness of a learning algorithm that learns a classifier $g$ leveraging the training set $S_m$: \begin{definition}[\cite{Xu2012a}] Let $S_m$ be a training set and $\sS$ the sample space.
-A learning algorithm is $(K, \epsilon(S_m))$-robust if $\sS$ can be partitioned into $K$ disjoint sets denoted by $\sK_k$, $k = 1, \ldots, K$, such that for all $s_i \in S_m$ and all $s \in \sS$ it holds \end{definition} Note that $s_i$ is an element of the training set and $s$ is an arbitrary element of the sample space $\sS$.
+A learning algorithm is $(K, \epsilon(S_m))$-robust if the sample space $\sS$ can be partitioned into $K$ disjoint sets denoted by $\sK_k$, $k = 1, \ldots, K$,

+such that for all $s_i \in S_m$ and all $s \in \sS$ \end{definition} Note that $s_i$ is an element of the training set and $s$ is an arbitrary element of the sample space $\sS$.
 Therefore, a robust learning algorithm chooses a classifier $g$ for which the losses of any $s$ and $s_i$ in the same partition $\sK_k$ are close.
-The following theorem provides the GE bound for robust algorithms.\footnote{Additional variants of this theorem are provided in \cite{Xu2012a}. } \begin{theorem}[Theorem 3 in \cite{Xu2012a}] If a learning algorithm is $(K, \epsilon(S_m))$-robust and $l(g(\bx), y) \leq M$ for all $s = (\bx, y) \in \sS$, then for any $\delta > 0$, with probability at least $1- \delta$,
+The following theorem provides the GE bound for robust algorithms.\footnote{Additional variants of this theorem are provided in \cite{Xu2012a}. } \begin{theorem}[Theorem 3 in \cite{Xu2012a}] If a learning algorithm is $(K, \epsilon(S_m))$-robust and $\ell(g(\bx), y) \leq M$ for all $s = (\bx, y) \in \sS$, then for any $\delta > 0$, with probability at least $1- \delta$,

 \end{theorem} The first term in the GE bound in \eqref{eq:GE_bound} is constant and depends on the training set $S_m$.
 The second term behaves as $\mathcal{O}(1/\sqrt{m})$ and vanishes as the size of the training set $S_m$ approaches infinity. $M=1$ in the case of 0-1 loss, and $K$ corresponds to the number of partitions of the samples space $\sS$.